Relintai/pandemonium_engine_docs/tutorials/navigation/real_time_navigation_3d.rst

 define parts of the world that can be navigated around by navigation agents.

-To create a navigation region add the :ref:`NavigationMeshInstance<class_NavigationMeshInstance>` node to a 3D scene.
-Next in the inspector for that mesh create or add a :ref:`NavigationMesh<class_NavigationMesh>`.
+To create a navigation region add the `NavigationMeshInstance<class_NavigationMeshInstance>` node to a 3D scene.
+Next in the inspector for that mesh create or add a `NavigationMesh<class_NavigationMesh>`.
 The navmesh contains options for how it will be generated when it's baked.
 The geometry options control which nodes, and types of nodes, are used to bake the mesh.
-A full description of each setting and how it works can be found in the :ref:`NavigationMesh class reference<class_NavigationMesh>`.
+A full description of each setting and how it works can be found in the `NavigationMesh class reference<class_NavigationMesh>`.

 Once the settings have been properly configured press the "Bake NavMesh" button at the top of the inspector to generate it.